 Another thing that Web Crusher offers is converting squeeze pages.
 I will also agree that certain squeeze pages will get more opt ins than others, but at the very same time the above issues I pointed to which most sites have would impact whether or not this squeeze page stuff works for you, meaning if the core things aren’t set up on your site, the squeeze page, no matter how good looking, will not matter.

-Here is a summary of one successful example (and the case study):
+Here is another summary of one successful example (and the case study on landing pages):

 I made a landing page with an opt in form in less than an hour, targeted people with knee problems and told them I was giving away a free guide on healing knees.